Tushar626-byte/tic-tac-toe/README.md

 > **Note**: Make sure you have Python installed.

-## 📷 Screenshots

-Add some screenshots or a GIF of the game here to showcase the gameplay.

 ## 🧠 Game Logic

 The AI is powered by the minimax algorithm, providing a challenging experience with each game.